-Step 1 – PBE decides whether or not to proceed to detailed scoping, usually after a meeting with the charity, and production by the charity of clear Terms of Reference.
+Step 1 – PBE decides whether or not to proceed to detailed scoping, usually after a meeting with the charity, and production by the charity of a clear Terms of Reference.
 We have a template Terms of Reference document to help you.

-Step 2 - PBE allocates an experienced economist to spend up to one day meeting representatives of the charity, assessing the data available and deciding whether a piece of analysis is feasible, or if other input (e.g. advice on data collection) is more appropriate.
+Step 2 - PBE allocates an experienced economist to spend up to one day meeting representatives of the charity, assessing available data and deciding whether a piece of analysis is feasible, or if other input (e.g. advice on data collection) is more appropriate.
 At this point the Terms of Reference may be revised to reflect the outcome of the scoping exercise.

 Step 3 – PBE discusses the revised Terms of Reference with potential economist volunteers (who may or may not have been involved in the scoping discussion) and a match is made.